Westridge Regional Lift Station

 Last time construction for storm sewer Buffalo Speedway at Broadmead, Buffalo Speedway sank at a 30 degree angle and was patched badly with blacktop.
 It held water for years.
 How is this shorty workmanship not going to be repeated?

-dgheart asked over 1 year ago
+dgheart asked almost 3 years ago

 Thank you for your question.
 Construction of the proposed 24” Force Main in 36” Steel Casing by Trenchless construction under Buffalo Speedway is required to meet City specifications for construction standards.